Mng-dev-ai/drf-turbo/README.rst

 Performance
 -----------
-`drf-turbo` serialization performance averages 86% faster than DRF's standard serializer.
+`drf-turbo` serialization, deserialization and validation performance averages 86% faster than DRF's standard serializer.

 For more details, visit the `benchmarks section <https://drf-turbo.readthedocs.io/en/latest/performance.html>`_ of the docs.